pisoc/pisoc-site-source/content/minutes/2020/1_meeting_october.md

 ### Agenda for Exec meeting:

 - Previous Meeting

 - Future Meetings

 - Magic Mirror

 - Pisoc Presents (youtube?)

-- PiCon(in-depth analysis)
+- PiCon (in-depth analysis)

-- See things virtual/physical
+- Check future events (virtual/physical)

-- Just how do Weekly Discord meetings work?
+- Weekly Discord meetings

 - Any other Business

 ---

 ### Previous meetings

 - Everything will be on Trello from now on.
-(Please check it to be aware of current activities.
+(Please check it to be aware of current activities)

+- So please Check it out.

 ---

 ### Future Meetings

-Check with all execs
+Check with all execs.
-3 to 5 at least starting hours. speak with other execs to Fortnite meetings
+3 to 5 at least starting hours.
+Speak with other execs to Fortnightly meetings.

 ---

 ### Magic mirror

-The magic mirror is with STeve. check magic mirror software (is it okay???)
+The magic mirror is with STeve.
+Need to check magic mirror software (is it okay???).
-Adding features to git gud.
+Adding features to make it better.

 ---

 ### Pisoc Presents

+Ask dan for zoom links to advertising Pisoc presents.
+Speak to uni about doing pisoc presents(Tiago do it).
+Record zoom meetings.
-Ask dan for zoom links to advertising Pisoc presents. speak to uni about doing pisoc presents(Tiago do it). record zoom meetings. ask if Do we have youtube/twitch then set it up to account.
+Ask if Do we have youtube/twitch then set it up to account.
-Needs Co-host to see the chat. advertise picon always.
+Needs Co-host to see the chat.
+Advertise picon always.
-Everyone in computer science.
+For everyone in computer science.

-- Public speech -GARCIA
+- Public speech - Garcia

-- Linux 2nd semester maybe
+- Linux 2nd semester maybe?

 - Git stuff